 ROGERS -- Space for "social distancing" is one of the perks Bikes, Blues & BBQ got when it moved to Rogers from Fayetteville, organizers said.

 The venues for the Oct.
-5-8 motorcycle rally will be enjoyed from the Benton County Fairgrounds to Eureka Springs, said Tommy Sisemore on Thursday.
-Sisemore is the executive director of the charity event.
+5-8 motorcycle rally will be enjoyed from the Benton County Fairgrounds to Eureka Springs, Tommy Sisemore, executive director of the charity event, said Thursday.

 Even Harrison businesses will welcome motorcycle enthusiasts this fall, he said.

 Sisemore said negotiations with various venues are continuing.
 He expects an announcement of the confirmed sites and events in about two weeks.

 Sisemore spoke Thursday at an informational meeting for Rogers city officials and tourism specialists at the Rogers-Lowell Chamber of Commerce building.
 Most attended the meeting via Zoom.

 Raymond Burns, the chamber's president and chief executive officer, listed some probable sites for events, including the Rogers Convention Center, the Arkansas Music Pavilion, downtown Rogers and areas along Hudson Road, where four motorcycle manufacturers sell all year.